 < Try to minimize options for Actors and only use if necessary.>

 <Several options for Content Consumers are defined in PCC TF-2 section 3.1.1-3.1.4.
 It is recommended that these options are reused for content module definitions, but read the option definitions thoroughly to be certain that they apply.
 If they do apply in their entirety, you will need to define a corresponding option in this profile.
-The recommended naming convention for a similar, but different, option is, for example, “View Option - <profile acronym>, etc., “View Option – CIRC”.>
+The recommended naming convention for a similar, but different, option is, for example, “View Option - DCP, etc., “View Option – CIRC”.>

 Options that may be selected for each actor in this profile, if any, are listed in the table X.2-1.
 Dependencies between options when applicable are specified in notes.